 It’s the time of year when you are likely made aware of just how many toys reside in your house.
-During the holidays, your children receive new toys and if you’re anything like me, that means some of the ones they already have, must go.
+During the holidays, your children receive new toys and if you’re anything like us, that means some of the ones they already have, must go.
 Children naturally grow out of toys and everyone also runs out of space, and there are many options throughout Cincinnati to repurpose these toys and gift them to children who will love and care for them.
 If your child receives duplicates of something, it’s also a great opportunity to regift the extra, new toys to those in need.
-And don’t forget about these donation sites throughout the rest of the year!
-Everyone thinks to donate toys at Christmastime, but these items are desperately needed all year long.

-If you’re looking for a place in Cincinnati to donate new or gently used toys, here are 8 places that will happily accept your generosity.
+If you’re looking for a place to donate new or gently used toys, you’re in luck!
+Here are 8 Places to Donate Toys in Cincinnati:

 Happen Inc. is an innovative non-profit that brings families together for a creative experience.
 Happen’s Toy Lab is a one-of-a-kind, wacky laboratory where guests create their own unique toy creations using pieces and parts of old and broken toys donated by members of the community.
 You can donate your used (even broken!) toys here and who knows what new creations will be made?!
 For more information, visit their website here.

 Created by two tween friends.
 Giving Girls is a local nonprofit aiming to spread kindness throughout the city.
 The duo has organized numerous community service events for a number of high-profile nonprofits, including pet food and toy donations for the SPCA & Humane Society, a holiday toy drive for Dragonfly Foundation, blanket-making and donations to Warm Welcomes and backpack collection and school supply donations to Upspring.
 Tong and Evers have invited friends and local organizations to join them on their mission to spread kindness, serve the community and inspire giving.
 Contact Giving Girls on Facebook to inquire about donations — and read more about them here!